FirebirdSQL/jaybird/src/documentation/faq.md

 #### Jaybird 3.0 for testing ####

-Jaybird 3.0 Alpha 1 is available from Maven central:
+Jaybird 3.0 Beta 1 is available from Maven central:

 Groupid: `org.firebirdsql.jdbc`,\
 Artifactid: `jaybird-jdkXX` (where `XX` is `17` or `18`).\
-Version: `3.0.0-alpha-1`
+Version: `3.0.0-beta-1`

 For example: